greg-raven/Uncommon-Sense/_drafts/staging.md

 Not everything that can be counted counts, and not everything that counts can be counted.
 Albert Einstein

 Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.
 Albert Einstein

-I find that the harder I work, the more luck I seem to have.
-Thomas Jefferson

 I have often thought that nothing would do more extensive good at small expense than the establishment of a small circulating library in every county, to consist of a few well-chosen books, to be lent to the people of the country under regulations as would secure their safe return in due time.
 Thomas Jefferson